 Jitter chart, called column scatter in Origin, is a variation of vertical scatter plot which is often used to display individual data points.This blog will show how to customize a jitter chart to show data points with mean line and SE error bars on top.

 The project is available to download from here.
 Go to “Data” workbook window you will see it has two levels of group.
 One is Control vs Treatment in Long Name header row, the other is Group A, B, C in Comments.

 First, let’s make a two-level grouped box chart from the data.
-Highlight Col(A) through Col(F), plot from menu Plot:Statistics: Grouped Box Charts- Raw Data.
+Highlight Col(A) through Col(F), plot from menu Plot:Categorical: Grouped Box Charts- Raw Data.
 In the dialog specify group levels according to the data layout, shown as below.
-Origin provides many types of box charts in Graph Themes dropdown list.
+Origin provides many types of box charts in the dialog’s Graph Theme dropdown list.
 Here we choose Box_Column Scatter.

 Hint: the Auto Preview on bottom and Preview tab on the right panel is helpful for making selections in the dialog.

 This Column Scatter template plots individual data point as jitter chart but only shows mean line.
 The other statistics including SD, SE, percentiles, outliers etc belong to a box chart component (our document here describes how box chart components represent statistics in Origin).
 In order to show SE error bars, we are going to switch to show both data and box, let whiskers to show as plus and minus one SE, and hide interquartile box.

 Double click on the plot, and in the Plot Details – Plot Properties dialog with the first dataset selected, go to Box tab.
 First, select Box + Data Overlap from Type drop-down menu.
 Once you selected, there will be two additional tabs Percentile and Pattern appeared specifically for customizing the box.